Learning Garden – Propagation

-The Veterans Garden @Bissel in the Propagation Area is a more than a garden.
+The Learning Garden @ Bissel in the Propagation Area is a more than a garden.
 It is a community activity that engages local veterans, community residents and young gardeners that covers several garden areas and activities as an overall exposure to urban gardening and techniques.

 · GARDEN TOWERS – A unique gardening experience – using 5’ cylindrical, rotating towers to start and grow as many as 60 plants in one 4’ square area.
 We look forward to use of the towers for our Propagation Program.
 CITIZENS COMMITTEE AWARD